Office environment guide 60 min - Instant certificate

 abrasive wheel injuries do not discriminate by job title.
 An office worker who lifts a box of paper incorrectly can sustain the same injury as a warehouse operative.

-Our training covers not just lifting, but also general wheel breakage prevention principles relevant to office environments:
+Our training covers not just lifting, but also general safe abrasive wheel principles relevant to office environments:

 • Correct seated posture at workstations